selyukin/PUI2016_se1296/HW4_se1296/README.md

 ## Assignment 1: Review of Gregory Mayes Citibike Project Proposal

-A copy of my review is located in this directory, and is also located at (https://github.com/gsmayes/PUI2016_gsm317/tree/master/HW3_gsm317)
+   A copy of my review is located in this directory, and is also located at (https://github.com/gsmayes/PUI2016_gsm317/tree/master/HW3_gsm317).
+I had walked someone through creating their review md file and creating the pull request, but must have done something wrong when I went through the process myself.
+When I pushed my .md, I ended up with a copy of Gregory's entire PUI2016 repository in my own PUI2016 repository, and because it wasn't the forked version I could not create a pull request.
+I couldn't figure out how to get to the forked repository through Jupyter or shell, and so I uploaded my file directly to the forked repository on github.com in order to create the pull request.

 ## Assignment 2: Literature Choices of Statistical Tests

    I worked on this assignment with Sebastian Bana.
 He chose the t-test for differences between groups, and I chose path analysis for relationships between dependent and independent variables.
 The study I chose actually had two path analyses using the same independent variables and mediators, but different dependent variables.

 | **Statistical Analyses      | IV(s)    | IV type(s)  | DV(s)  | DV type(s)  | Control Var  | Control Var type |  Question to be answered | _H0_ | alpha | link to paper** |